 The DIY guide with screenshots of every step and written by a programmer for programmers to help start a programming blog in under an hour

-Are you looking to start a programming blog in 2021?
-First, let me tell you it is one of the better decisions you may have taken in 2021.
+Are you looking to start a programming blog?
+First, let me tell you it is one of the better decisions you may have taken.
 I will share in a bit but first, let me share why you’ll love this guide:

 - For Programmers – This guide is detailed with easy to follow details written by a programmer for the programmers.